dpenkler/hp9816emu/README.md

 ### Quit button

 When pressed the emulator terminates.
 If the autosave on exit flag setting is enabled the current system image is saved .
-If the current system image was loaded from an existing image file that image file is updated otherwise it is saved into the default system image file "system.img".
+If the current system image was loaded from an existing image file that image file is updated otherwise it is saved into the default system image file.

 ## Right hand panel